 Emma is also the College's Disability Liaison Officer and should be your first port of call if you have a diagnosed disability or may require further support or information.
 Emma will work with the Disability Resource Centre, your GP, your Tutor and other members of College staff to ensure all the support available is offered.

 If you are contacting either Nurse via email please note that a reply will only be made during usual working hours and there may be a delay in responding to emails because of clinical commitments.

-(The answerphone is only accessed during working hours and if I am in clinic consultations there will be a delay in response)
+(The answerphone is only accessed during working hours and if we are in clinic consultations there will be a delay in response)